discourse/discourse-subscriptions/README.md

 Once you have an account on Stripe, you'll need to [tell Stripe your website's address](https://dashboard.stripe.com/test/webhooks) so it can notify you about certain transactions.
 You can enter this in your Stripe dashboard under **Endpoints > URL**.

 The address for webhooks is: `[your server address]/s/hooks` where [your server address] is the URL of your discourse install.

-You'll also need to tell Stripe which events to notify you about.
+You'll also need to tell Stripe which events it should notify you about via the webhook URL.
 You can select specific events or all of them.
-By allowing all events to be sent to your server, you don't have to worry about which events are important to you, but it will load up your server and possibly slow it down.
-If you're concerned about this, add the events below under **Webhook details**.
+By allowing all events to be sent to your server, you don't have to worry about which events are important to you, but it will significantly load up your server and could cause problems with your site's availability.
+If you're concerned about this, only add the events below under **Webhook details**.

 Currently, Discourse Subscriptions responds to the following events: